MSc in Geospatial Engineering: Career Path

 Knowledge and Skills

-Graduates of an MSc in Geospatial Engineering program are typically expected to have a strong foundation in geospatial technologies and techniques, as well as the knowledge and skills needed to use these technologies to collect, manage, and analyze spatial data.
-Some specific knowledge and skills that a graduate of such a program might have include:
+Graduates of an MSc in Geospatial Engineering program are typically expected to have a strong foundation in geospatial technologies and techniques and the knowledge and skills needed to use these technologies to collect, manage, and analyze spatial data.

 • Knowledge of geospatial technologies and techniques, such as GIS, remote sensing, and GPS, and how to use these technologies to collect, manage, and analyze spatial data.